AlisaKobzar/AlisaKobzar.github.io/content/electro-acoustic/poetry.md

 ---
 title: poetry
-date: 2013
+date: 2013-01-01
 ---
-for 3 female voices
+for voice and interactive live electronics voice and poetry: Olena Stepanenko

+{{< soundcloud-track 342598997 >}}